Millennium-stack/SOS_STAYSAFE/README.md

 At pressing the SOS button, a Help text along with the latitude and longitudes of the cell is texted to our saved contacts in the app database.

 App Permissions:- 1.
 Send SMS 2.
 Allow access to the mobile GPS service.

-Note: - The app is currently under development any suggestions or commits to the codes or app are welcomed.
-Thank You!

 ![alt text](https://github.com/Millennium-stack/SOS_STAYSAFE/blob/safety/images/safety_app1.jpg?raw=true) ![alt text](https://github.com/Millennium-stack/SOS_STAYSAFE/blob/safety/images/safety_app2.jpg?raw=true)